 In other news, I’ve submitted my big history chapter on Screenwriting in Another ‘New Hollywood’ 1980-1999.
-This is for a volume in the new Beyond the Silver Screen series from Rutgers UP.
+This is for a volume in the new Behind the Silver Screen series from Rutgers University Press and The Academy of Motion Picture Arts and Sciences.
 The series deals with film history through process more than product, writing the hidden histories of the crafts and departments that go into movie making.
 My chapter will be in the Screen Writing & Story Telling volume, edited by the wonderful Andy Horton, The Jeanne H. Smith Professor of Film Studies at The University of Oklahoma (Norman).

 As you will have seen, if you are an habitué de la blog, the first draft of Cutterjunk a spec screenplay I wrote as an experiment (my first attempt at science fiction) and a teaching tool, has been getting shortlisted in a number of screenwriting competitions.
 One of the next projects on my list is a comprehensive re-write.
 The new book, of which I already have a rough draft of 25,000 words or so, is after that!

 A new book by Dr. Craig Batty (RMIT University, Melbourne) will include a small piece from me on how to write action sequences.
 Basic stuff, but informative I hope.
 The book, which is due to be published by Kamera Books (UK) in October is called Screenplays: How to Write and Sell Them.
 Check it out in a couple of months, because Craig is a fine writer and his books are always well researched and worth the read!